hardenedlinux/Debian-GNU-Linux-Profiles/docs/crypto/pidgin-xmpp-otr-debian.md

 Groups commonly used for cryptography include **multiplicative group of integers modulo prime p**(in which P is the modular multiplication, M is the modular exponentiation) and **additive group of points on an elliptic curve over finite fields**(in which P is the modular addition of points, M is the modular multiplication between of a point and an integer).

 #### Key Exchanging procedure
-Started here, A=M(a,G) is called the (mapped) image within the cyclic group about its generator G of integer a, and a is the source of A.
+Started here, A=M(a,G) is called the (mapped) image within the cyclic group about its generator G of integer a, and a is the preimage of A.
 1. Alice and Bob agree to use a finite cyclic groups practical for cryptography and one of its generator G.
 2. Alice and Bob respectively choose their secret integer a and b randomly, compute corresponding image A=M(a,G) and B=M(b,G), then send the image to the other part.
-3. Alice and Bob respectively compute the shared secret from their own source and the image sent from the other part: S=M(a,B)=M(a,M(b,G))==M(ab,G)==M(b,M(a,G))=M(b,A).
+3. Alice and Bob respectively compute the shared secret from their own preimage and the image sent from the other part: S=M(a,B)=M(a,M(b,G))==M(ab,G)==M(b,M(a,G))=M(b,A).

 Now they get the same shared secret, and they can derive the session key for symmetric encryption via the same algorithm.

-Note that only the information about the group itself, and images A and B, appear on the communication channel, but it is very hard to get a source from its image within a finite cyclic groups practical for cryptography, thus the security is kept.
+Note that only the information about the group itself, and images A and B, appear on the communication channel, but it is very hard to get a preimage from its image within a finite cyclic groups practical for cryptography, thus the security is kept.

 ### Cryptographic hash algorithm